hcwinsemius/RTK_GNSS/Positioning_guideline.md

 Convert the base station data and rover data with the [python script](conversion_scripts/main.py).
 Add the base station position to the RINEX base data (see section 2C).
 Make sure that navigation data (under ../nav/) has been created by the rover.

+## (Optional) Command-line rnx2rtkp options

 The configuration itself is done via command line arguments and requires some insight to the application.
 In principle for a base-rover setup there are two positioning modes that we can choose from: a kinematic solution (if the rover is moving) and a static solution (if the rover is not moving).
 Beware that if you select a static solution, the full RINEX rover observation data must be from the same point, so it may not move.
 The only difference between both solution modes is that the estimated rover position will be tightly constrained in the static solution but loose in the kinematic solution.

-Navigation data is required too.
-This can be either obtained from the converted .ubx files (if the package SFRBX is enabled or downloaded from the internet.
-For a first try it is always good to user GPS-only satellites because it is the most stable processing in RTKLIB.
-Furthermore, the ambiguity resolution for e.g. GLONASS and BeiDou is rather complicated and not straight forward (depends if the same receiver is used etc.).

 There are different methods to solve for the integer ambiguities in general (obtaining a ‘fixed’ solution).
 For a static solution, I definitely recommend the fix-and-hold integer ambiguity resolution, though the results on a kinematic solution may be acceptable too.
 There are more options, but the second option that one could try is the continuous ambiguity resolution.
 The performance is typically measured with the amount of fixed solutions in the data.
 Personally, the fix-and-hold solution performed best for my cases.